koakekuna/learn-node/readme.md

   }
   ```
   - in our call to axios, we set the innerHTML of the search results to be the results of our new searchResultsHTML function.
-    - finally we catch an errors and send it to something like Sentry
+    - finally we catch any errors and send it to an error tracking software like Sentry
   ```js
   axios
     .get(`/api/search?q=${this.value}`)